-- As part of SIR's focus on further strengthening its flagship Jack Astor's brand and driving SSSG(1), SIR completed two Jack Astor's renovations during Q2 2019 (the location at the intersection of Yonge and Bloor streets in Toronto and the location near the Toronto Pearson International Airport in Etobicoke, Ontario).
-During Q1 2019, SIR completed renovations at two Jack Astor's locations (Kanata and Mississauga, Ontario). - During Q2 2019, SIR started a major renovation at The Loose Moose in downtown Toronto.
-The Loose Moose was closed for four days at the end of Q2 2019, and an additional 10 days subsequent to the quarter. - During Q2 2019, effective February 4, 2019, SIR permanently closed the Jack Astor's restaurant in the St. Lawrence Market neighbourhood of downtown Toronto.
+- As part of SIR's focus on further strengthening its flagship Jack Astor's brand and driving SSSG(1), SIR completed one Jack Astor's renovation during Q3 2019 (the location at CF Shops at Don Mills in Toronto).
+SIR completed two Jack Astor's renovations during Q2 2019 (the location at the intersection of Yonge and Bloor streets in Toronto and the location near the Toronto Pearson International Airport in Etobicoke, Ontario).
+During Q1 2019, SIR completed renovations at two Jack Astor's locations (Kanata and Mississauga, Ontario). - The Loose Moose® in downtown Toronto was closed for 10 days during Q3 2019 and four days at the end of Q2 2019 for a major renovation.
+SIR also completed major renovations at the Scaddabush location at the Square One shopping centre in Mississauga, Ontario.
+This location was closed for six days during Q3 2019. - During Q2 2019, effective February 4, 2019, SIR permanently closed the Jack Astor's restaurant in the St. Lawrence Market neighbourhood of downtown Toronto.
 SIR is required to pay a Make-Whole Payment to the SIR Royalty Income Fund (the "Fund"), via the SIR Royalty Limited Partnership (the "Partnership"), for this location from the date of closure until it ceases to be part of Royalty Pooled Restaurants on January 1, 2020.
-Management is currently evaluating the future use of this site. - During Q2 2019, effective December 9, 2018, SIR permanently closed the Canyon Creek restaurant on Front Street in downtown Toronto.
-SIR was required to pay a Make-Whole Payment to the Fund, via the Partnership, for this location from the date of closure until it ceased to be a part of Royalty Pooled Restaurants on January 1, 2019. - On January 1, 2019, the Scaddabush restaurant near the Sherway Gardens shopping centre in Etobicoke, Ontario (opened November 28, 2017) and the Reds® restaurant at the Square One shopping centre ("Reds Square One") in Mississauga, Ontario (opened December 11, 2017) were added to Royalty Pooled Restaurants. - Following the 2018 season, SIR elected not to renew the lease on the property for the seasonal Abbey's Bakehouse retail outlet in Port Carling, Ontario.
-SIR still has a lease at the Abbey's Bakehouse location in Minnett, Ontario.
+Management is currently evaluating strategic options for the future use of this site. - During Q2 2019, effective December 9, 2018, SIR permanently closed the Canyon Creek restaurant on Front Street in downtown Toronto.
+SIR was required to pay a Make-Whole Payment to the Fund, via the Partnership, for this location from the date of closure until it ceased to be a part of Royalty Pooled Restaurants on January 1, 2019. - On January 1, 2019, the Scaddabush restaurant near the Sherway Gardens shopping centre in Etobicoke, Ontario (opened November 28, 2017) and the Reds® restaurant at the Square One shopping centre ("Reds Square One") in Mississauga, Ontario (opened December 11, 2017) were added to Royalty Pooled Restaurants. - Following the 2018 summer season, SIR elected not to renew the lease on the property for the seasonal Abbey's Bakehouse® retail outlet in Port Carling, Ontario.
+SIR continues to operate the Abbey's Bakehouse location in Minnett, Ontario.